miha1110/cypress-ecommerce-fullflow/README.md

 ##  Features Covered
 ### Login with valid credentials
 Tests the basic login functionality to ensure authorized users can access their accounts reliably.
+The test enters a valid email and password, submits the login form, and checks for successful redirection or confirmation.

 ### Product search and add to cart
 Validates the search bar functionality and confirms that selected products are correctly added to the shopping cart.